Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling: Methodology

 \subsection{Application of CMMN to pre-trained IC classifiers}

-While the proposed methodology is general and could be applied to normalize any target dataset for classifiers pre-trained on a source dataset, we focus on classifiers for automatically labeling independent components of EEG into brain and other classes~\cite{winkler2011automatic,frolichClassificationIndependentComponents2015,Pion-Tonachini2019}.
-In particular, we build on prior work~\cite{mendoza-cardenasLabelingEEGComponents2023}, applying the CMMN approach to different types of classifiers (trained without CMMN): \begin{enumerate} \item Random forest classifiers that use features from the PSD and autocorrelation sequence of the independent components, as in the MNE-ICALabel implementation~\cite{Li2022}, a Python port of ICLabel~\cite{Pion-Tonachini2019}. \item Random forest classifiers that use the bag-of-waveforms (BoWaves) features \cite{mendoza-cardenasLabelingEEGComponents2023}, which are built on the occurrence of a dictionary of waveforms learned through a shift invariant $k$-means algorithm \cite{Mendoza-Cardenas2021}. \end{enumerate}
+While the proposed methodology is general and could be applied to normalize any target dataset for classifiers pre-trained (without CMMN) on a source dataset, we focus on classifiers for automatically labeling independent components of EEG into brain and other classes~\citep{winkler2011automatic,frolichClassificationIndependentComponents2015,Pion-Tonachini2019}.
+In particular, we build on recent work for labeling ICs without spatial information~\citep{mendoza-cardenasLabelingEEGComponents2023}, applying the CMMN approach to random forest classifiers pre-trained on two different feature vectors: the PSD \footnote{In contrast to the original ICLabel implementation, we use a min-max normalization of the log-scale PSD instead of dividing by its max-absolute value because it is more robust to the scale of the EEG signals and provided a better classification performance.} and autocorrelation sequence of the independent components, as in the MNE-ICALabel implementation~\citep{Li2022}, a Python port of ICLabel~\citep{Pion-Tonachini2019}.